 - In this workshop participants will get a chance to explore the pedagogical narration process in more depth.
 Participants will get a chance to go through the ELF examples together and think about ways they can implement this process in their programs.
 This workshop is useful for educators who are already in the process of following children’s interests and doing documentation but would like to make links to the ELF.

-Workshops on Play Pedagogies and Play Partnering
+Play Pedagogies and Play Partnering

 Exploring Pathways to Play with Infants, Toddlers, and Children: